gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 ### Web to Case
 When using the Web-to-Lead Add-on, you can choose to have form entries sent to Salesforce as Cases (like when using the Web-to-Case form) instead of as Leads.

-#### Other Gravity Forms Add-ons:

-* <a href="http://wordpress.org/extend/plugins/gravity-forms-highrise/">Gravity Forms Highrise Add-on</a> - Integrate Gravity Forms with Highrise, a CRM
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-addons/">Gravity Forms Directory & Addons</a> - Turn Gravity Forms into a WordPress Directory plugin.
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-constant-contact/">Gravity Forms + Constant Contact</a> - If you use Constant Contact and Gravity Forms, this plugin is for you.
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-exacttarget/">Gravity Forms ExactTarget Add-on</a> - Integrate Gravity Forms with ExactTarget

-If you have questions, comments, or issues with this plugin, <strong>please leave your feedback on the <a href="http://wordpress.org/tags/gravity-forms-salesforce?forum_id=10">Plugin Support Forum</a></strong>.
+If you have questions, comments, or issues with this plugin, <strong>please leave your feedback on the <a href="https://github.com/katzwebservices/Gravity-Forms-Salesforce/issues?state=open">Plugin Support Forum</a></strong>.

 == Screenshots ==